geeknik/my-awesome-stars/topics.md

 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
 - [harsxv/tinystatus](https://github.com/harsxv/tinystatus) - Tiny status page generated by a Python script
-- [Storia-AI/sage](https://github.com/Storia-AI/sage) - Chat with any codebase with 2 commands
+- [Storia-AI/sage](https://github.com/Storia-AI/sage) - Chat with any codebase in under two minutes | Fully local or via third-party APIs
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
 Design directly in your live React app and publish your changes to code.
 - [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [DAGWorks-Inc/burr](https://github.com/DAGWorks-Inc/burr) - Build applications that make decisions (chatbots, agents, simulations, etc...).
 Monitor, trace, persist, and execute on your own infrastructure.